 This area is equipped with an electrical outlet and a dimmer light switch.
 After everything is hooked up prior to closing it all up, I checked to make sure it all worked.

 Step 9: The Viewing

-Here is a few more glamor shot.
+Here are a few more glamour shots.

-If you like to see more of my projects and step by step tutorial stop by my youtube channel.
+If you like to see more of my projects, and step-by-step tutorial stop by my YouTube channel.